himanshu-DLTech/serverSetup/Readme.md

 ### 5. ⚙️ Final Step: Enable & Start Monkshu Service

+Please make all config changes required for the monkshu and the app.
-After all the configuration changes, the setup is done.
+If you completed all the configuration changes, the setup is done.
 Now run:

     cd /root/xforge/ && ./xforge -c -f /root/monkshu/build/webbundle.xf.js
     sudo systemctl enable monkshu.service